Grip Considerations for Lifting the Husafell Stone

 - New Article at STTB

 - Diesel Stone Lifting Chronicles – Part 1

 This entry was posted on Wednesday, June 15th, 2011 at 9:12 am and is filed under feats of strength, grip hand forearm training for sports, grip strength, home made strength equipment, how to improve grip strength, stone lifting.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson